-- It is evident from the table that a majority of the respondents are distributed towards higher side regarding the image of Bhutan as a tourist destination for international tourists in 2016.
-The mean value of the responses is on the higher side than the average standard score at five-point scale.
 The standard deviation and Skewness noted are on higher side.
-The negative Skewness for all the items within this attributes shows that most tourists agree on higher point i.e) from agree to strongly agree.
-Thus perception is not equally distributed.
+The negative Skewness for all the items within 177 this attributes shows that most tourists agree on higher point i.e) from agree to strongly agree.
+Thus perception 178 is not equally distributed.
 The chisquare value is significant at 1% level.
-It is concluded that majority of the respondents have similar opinion but the higher scores are noted for "Bhutan is a safe destination" (4.41) while the mean "Bhutan offers affordable score for destination" is lowest (3.91). - It can be observed that visitors are high on satisfaction scale of Accommodation & Food with mean of 3.8 for 5 items within it with variability of 0.76.
-Since the standard deviation is guite same for all the items, the perception about accommodation and food by most respondents must also be same.
+It is concluded that majority of the 179 respondents have similar opinion but the higher scores are noted for "Bhutan is a safe destination" (4.41) while 180 the mean score for "Bhutan offers affordable travel destination" is lowest (3.91). ?
+It can be observed that visitors 181 are high on satisfaction scale of Accommodation & Food with mean of 3.8 for 5 items within it with variability 182 of 0.76.
+Since the standard deviation is quite same for all the items, the perception about accommodation and 183 food by most respondents must also be same.
+184

 The negative Skewness ranging from -.60 to -.90 validates the agreement about the satisfaction score on higher scale which is confirmed by chi-square value at 1% with p=0.00.

-A majority of respondents are distributed towards the higher side indicating their agreements with the feel of safety and security during their visit to various places around Bhutan.
-The mean score of safety and security is around 3.8.
+187 ?
+A majority of respondents are distributed towards the higher side indicating their agreements with the feel 188 of safety and security during their visit to various places around Bhutan.
+The mean score of safety and security 189 is around 3.8.
 However the security procedures at places of visit scored less than the overall mean.
-The Skewness for all the variables are negative indicating that distribution is negatively skewed and the scores are between agree and strongly agree for most visitors.
+The Skewness 190 for all the variables are negative indicating that distribution is negatively skewed and the scores are between 191 agree and strongly agree for most visitors.

-Hypothesis Testing
+193 14 Hypothesis Testing